alussana/nf-project-template/README.md

 Here are the [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) image(s) and the corresponding [Dockerfile](https://docs.docker.com/engine/reference/builder/)(s).
 The [`nextflow.config`](#nextflowconfig) instructs Nextflow to run processes in software containers spawned from the specified Singularity image.

 Due to space reasons, it might be that only the Dockerfile(s) could be conveniently stored in remote repositories.
 This should be sufficient to grant reproducibility.
-As a reminder, a Singularity image can be created starting from a Dockerfile by first building a Docker image, _e.g._:
+As a reminder, a Singularity image can be created starting from a Dockerfile, _e.g._:

 ```bash
 docker build -t project - < env/project.dockerfile